Matrix concentration inequalities via the method of exchangeable pairs: Exponential moments and eigenvalues of a random matrix. Exponential moments and eigenvalues of a random matrix

 Let us introduce a matrix variant of the classical moment generating function.
-We learned this definition from Ahlswede--Winter~\cite[App.]{AW02:Strong-Converse}.
+We learned this definition from Ahlswede--Winter \cite{AW02Strong-Converse}, Appendix.

-\begin{defn}[Trace Mgf] Let $\mtx{X}$ be a random Hermitian matrix.
-The \term{(normalized) trace moment generating function} of $\mtx{X}$ is defined as
+\begin{defn}[(Trace m.g.f.)]
+Let $\mtx{X}$ be a random Hermitian matrix.
+The \emph{(normalized) trace moment generating function} of $\mtx{X}$ is defined as

-We admit the possibility that the expectation may not exist for all values of $\theta$. \end{defn}
+We admit the possibility that the expectation may not exist for all $\theta$. \end{defn}

-Ahlswede and Winter~\cite[App.]{AW02:Strong-Converse} had the insight that the classical Laplace transform method could be extended to the matrix setting by replacing the classical mgf with the trace mgf.
+Ahlswede and Winter \cite{AW02Strong-Converse}, Appendix, had the insight that the classical Laplace transform method could be extended to the matrix setting by replacing the classical m.g.f. with the trace m.g.f.
 This adaptation allows us to obtain concentration inequalities for the extreme eigenvalues of a random Hermitian matrix using methods from matrix analysis.
-The following proposition distills results from the papers~\cite{AW02:Strong-Converse,Oli10:Sums-Random,Tro11:User-Friendly-FOCM,CGT11:Masked-Sample}.
+The following proposition distills results from the papers \cite {AW02Strong-Converse,Oli10Sums-Random,Tro11User-Friendly-FOCM,CGT11Masked-Sample}.